theraghavjuneja/leetcode-imageandcase/graphTheory/graph_12_topoSort.md

 # TOPOlOGICal SORT( ONLY FOR DIRECTED ACYLIC GRAPH)
 ## METHOD 1 DFS & STACK (Push to stack while btrking)
+#### Important Point: If no node has indegree 0, that means there is a cycle in the graph.
+I fthere is a cycle that means it is not possible to do the topological sort
 - Okay so basically let's say I have a graph,
 - TS says , linear ordering such that for every edge u-v , u appear before v in topological sort
 ### I forgot this (Key points)